-Many people prefer to vape cannabidiol (CBD) because its effects are almost instantaneous.
+Many people prefer to vape cannabidiol (CBD) because its effects are instant.
 The lungs are extremely efficient at absorbing small, fat-soluble molecules such as CBD, so it’s able to go straight into your bloodstream and start working right away (1).

-For this same reason, CBD from vape juice is eliminated from your body quicker than other methods.
-In most cases, when you vape CBD, it will be cleared out of your body after about 5-6 hours.
+For this same reason, vaped CBD is eliminated from your body quicker than other methods.
+In most cases, it will be cleared out of your body after about 5-6 hours.

-However, the precise duration can vary quite a bit depending on several factors.
-Here’s what you need to know to estimate how long CBD from vaping will last in your system.
+But the precise duration can vary quite a bit depending on several factors.
+Here’s what you need to know to estimate how long CBD from vaping will stay in your system.

 Table of Contents